-$$\forall x (F(x) \to C(x)) :: \forall x (V(x) \to C(x))$$
+$$\forall x (F(x) \rightarrow C(x)) :: \forall x (V(x) \rightarrow C(x))$$ invalidity of some English argument, then you need to argue that nothing important is lost in the way you have symbolized the English argument.

-However, it is easy to find counter-models which show that $\forall x(F(x) \to C(x)) \not\models \forall x(V(x) \to C(x))$.
+However, it is easy to find counter-models which show that $\forall x(F(x) \rightarrow C(x)) \not\models \forall x(V(x) \rightarrow C(x))$.
 (Exercise: find one.)
 So, it would be wrong to infer that the English argument is invalid, just because there is a counter-model to the relevant FOL-entailment.

 The general moral is this.
-If you want to infer from the absence of an entailment in FOL to the invalidity of some English argument, then you need to argue that nothing important is lost in the way you have symbolized the English argument.
+If you want to infer from the absence of an entailment in FOL to the